pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

     test(system, SingleThreadedRunner)

+When the events are processed synchronously, we do not need to ``wait`` for the results, because the events will have been processed before the application command returns.

 The applications will use the default POPO persistence module, because the environment variable ``PERSISTENCE_MODULE`` has not been set.